 Multilingual performance based on incredible but true stories from the borderland between Norway, Finland, and Russia.

-The space of the performance is inspired by a legendary bar in Boris Gleb the summer of 1965.
-For a few months, the borders were opened.
-People from the north of Norway and Finland flocked to the small Russian village to meet old and new acquaintances – and to party.
+The space the show takes place in is inspired by a legendary bar in Boris Gleb in the summer of 1965.
+For a few months, the border was opened and Norwegians and Finns came in droves to party.

 The year is 2015.
-The young woman Anna finds herself not far from Zapoljarnyj near the Norwegian border with a well-worn men’s bike from 1939.
-In this homeland, borders have changed, and people have always been on the move.
-Anna seizes the opportunities that come her way.
-Simultaneously we get to hear the story of her family from the end of the 1800s.
-One part of her family comes from Nuottjávr (Notozero) on the Russian side and Suennjel on the Finnish side, another one from Varanger on the Norwegian side.
-Anna is of Skolt Sami descent, but that is not more important to her than other experiences and backgrounds that she has.
-More than anything she is a survivor, one that sees opportunities.
+The young woman Anna is not far from Zapoljarnyj near the border with Norway with a well-used men’s bicycle from 1939.
+In this homeland, the borders have changed, and people have always been on the move.
+Anna seizes the opportunities she sees.
+At the same time, her family’s story is told from the end of the 19th century.
+One branch of her family comes from Nuottjávr (Notozero) on the Russian side and Suennjel on the Finnish side, another from Varanger on the Norwegian side.
+Anna has a Sami background, without it being more important to her than any other experience she has.
+She is first and foremost a survivor, one who sees opportunities.
 She is not a “good” person.
-She is a person.
+She is a human being.

-Anna’s bike and her grandfather, the raconteur and survivor Sasha, takes the audience in and out of events like the expulsion of the Skolt Samis, crown princess Märtha’s escape to the USA in 1940, Alexander Rybak’s victory in Melody Grand Prix 2009 – and the meeting with the wave of refugees coming to Storskog in 2015, represented by the Syrian refugee girl Haya and her dad.
+Anna’s bicycle and her grandfather, the jokester and survivor Sasha, take the audience in and out of events such as the displacement of the school community, Crown Princess Märtha’s escape to the United States in 1940, Alexander Rybak’s Eurovision Song Contest win in 2009 – and the meeting with the flood of refugees over Storskog in 2015, represented by the Syrian refugee girl Haya and her father.

 About the author